#StrengthentheNHSC

 What Is the National Health Service Corps?

 Since its inception in 1972, the National Health Service Corps (NHSC) has worked to build healthy communities by placing healthcare providers in medically underserved areas of every state and territory of the United States.
 The NHSC emerged to address access gaps in the United States’ healthcare system that leave many medically stranded, unable to access the care they need.
-Collectively, more than 158 million people reside in primary care health professional shortage areas (HPSAs).
+Collectively, more than 74 million people reside in primary care health professional shortage areas (HPSAs).
 The NHSC aims to help these very populations by offering scholarships and loan repayments for providers who agree to serve in HPSA areas, including urban, rural, frontier, and low-income communities.
-Today, over 23 million people rely on more than 20,000 NHSC clinicians for a range of clinical services, especially in primary care.
+Today, nearly 19 million people rely on more than 18,000 NHSC clinicians for a range of clinical services, especially in primary care.

 What Can I Do?

-The Association of Clinicians for the Underserved leads the effort to preserve and expand funding for this vital program, which has NO guaranteed funding beyond FY23.
+The Association of Clinicians for the Underserved leads the effort to preserve and expand funding for this vital program.
 We need your help: Become an ACU Advocate today to help #SavetheNHSC!
-Also, don’t forget to share our resources and calls to action using the hashtag #SavetheNHSC on your social media, and tag us on FacebookLinkedIn, and Twitter.
+Also, don’t forget to share our resources and calls to action using the hashtag #SavetheNHSC on your social media, and tag us on FacebookLinkedIn, and Bluesky.

 Latest Updates